 Using visual communications tools is the best way to convey information to people in the locations where they will need it.
 Consider the following examples of visual communication tools and how they can be used to reduce or eliminate waste:

-- Equipment Placement Floor Signs – Having floor marking signs (similar to these) that reserve a place for a particular piece of equipment will not only keep things organized but will serve as a constant reminder of where things are in the facility.
+Equipment Placement Floor Signs – Having floor marking signs that reserve a place for a particular piece of equipment will not only keep things organized but will serve as a constant reminder of where things are in the facility.
 These signs can be used for anything from recycling bins to forklifts to keep things organized.

-- Floor Marking Tape – You can use floor marking tape (such as this) to convey a wide range of messages that can help people work more efficiently.
+Floor Marking Tape – You can use floor marking tape to convey a wide range of messages that can help people work more efficiently.
 For example, you can make a path out of a specific color tape so people know which way they should be going to get to a set destination.

-- Valve Tags – Placing a tag on the valves (which you can find here) in your facility will ensure people know exactly what will happen should they open a valve.
+Valve Tags – Placing a tag on the valves in your facility will ensure people know exactly what will happen should they open a valve.
 If someone turns on a valve expecting water but it is actually a dangerous chemical, this can result in a work stoppage and injuries (both of which are very wasteful).
 Valve tags can help to dramatically reduce the risk of this type of thing happening.

 Of course, there are dozens of other ways visual communication can help your facility.
 Thinking about all the options for visual communications is a great way to reduce or eliminate waste in your facility.